Frequently Asked Questions

 Q. How do I take care of my Mannequin Makeovers mannequin?

-Q. What if my mannequin gets damaged?
+Q. What if my customised mannequin gets damaged?

 Q. Do you customise male mannequins, or only female?